-How to make homemade yogurt popsicles that are creamy and refreshing.
-Made with fruit, honey and Greek yogurt swirled together to for a healthy Summer treat!
+How to make homemade triple berry yogurt popsicles that are creamy and refreshing.
+Made with fruit, honey and Greek yogurt swirled together for a healthy Summer treat!

-There’s nothing quite so fun and refreshing in Summertime as a frozen popsicle.
+There’s nothing quite so fun and refreshing in Summertime as a frozen popsicle!
 Homemade popsicles are easy to make and simple to customize to whatever flavor you want!
-One of my favorite kind of popsicles is a creamy yogurt popsicle.
-Its like a smoothie you can hold in your hand.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-- creamy – if you love a smooth, popsicle that you can bite into without getting brain freeze, then you are going to love yogurt popsicles!
+If you prefer a smooth, popsicle that you can bite into without getting brain freeze, then you are going to love creamy yogurt popsicles!

-- healthier – they’re made with more healthy ingredients than the popsicles you find at the grocery store.
-Made with gut healthy Greek yogurt, sweetened with honey so there are no added sugars or high fructose corn syrup to worry about.
+These berry and yogurt popsicles are definitely healthier than the popsicles you find at the grocery store.
+Made with simple ingredients like gut healthy Greek yogurt, real berries and sweetened with honey so there are no added sugars or high fructose corn syrup to worry about.

-- quick and easy to make – it takes 15 minutes to make these popsicles, then pop them in the fridge to pull them out a few hours later.
+It takes 15 minutes to put these popsicles together, then pop them in the fridge to pull enjoy a few hours later.
 Easy peasy!

 ingredients